Cubic rational expressions over a finite field: Preliminaries on rational expressions

 \begin{proof} The desired number equals $q-1$ times the number of (ordered) pairs of coprime monic polynomials $g(x)$ and $h(x)$ in $\F_q[x]$ with $\max(\deg g,\deg h)=r$, so we need to show that those pairs are in number of $q^{2r-1}(q+1)$.

 As a special of~\cite[Corollary~5]{Benjamin-Bennett}, the probability that a pair of monic polynomials in $\F_q[x]$, of given positive degrees $r$ and $s$, are coprime equals $1-1/q$, and so the number of such pairs equals $q^{r+s-1}(q-1)$.
-By induction, the number of pairs of coprime monic polynomials in $\F_q[x]$ with the former having degree $r$ and the latter having degree less than $s$, equals $q^{2r-1}$.
+By induction, the number of pairs of coprime monic polynomials in $\F_q[x]$, with the former having degree $r$ and the latter having degree strictly inferior to $r$, equals $q^{2r-1}$.
 Splitting the set of pairs of coprime monic polynomials which we are counting according as to whether $\deg g=\deg h=r$, or $\deg g<\deg h=r$, or $\deg g=r>\deg h$, we find altogether $q^{2r-1}(q-1)+q^{2r-1}+q^{2r-1}=q^{2r-1}(q+1)$ distinct pairs, as desired. \end{proof}

-Before studying the $G(K)$-orbits on $K(x)$ with $K$ a finite field it will be necessary to determine them when $K$ is an algebraically closed field, of arbitrary characteristic.
+Before studying the $G(K)$-orbits on $K(x)$ with $K$ a finite field it will be necessary to determine them when $K$ is an algebraically closed field.
 Characteristic two and three will require special treatment, due to possible inseparability but not just that.
 A nonconstant rational expression $R(x)\in K(x)$ is called {\em separable} if the field extension $K(x)/\bigl(K(R(x))\bigr)$ is separable, and {\em inseparable} otherwise.
-We will only need a modicum of terminology from function field theory, pertaining to {\em ramification points} and the corresponding {\em ramification indices,} and the following very special case of Hurwitz's Theorem (or the Riemann-Hurwitz formula), which can be conveniently extracted from~\cite[Chapter~2, Theorem~5.9]{Silverman:arithmetic} or~\cite[Theorem~7.16]{Rosen:number_theory_book}.
+We will only need a modicum of terminology from function field theory, pertaining to {\em ramification points} and the corresponding {\em ramification indices,} and the following very special case of Hurwitz's Theorem (or the Riemann-Hurwitz formula), which can be conveniently extracted from~\cite[Corollary~3.5.6]{Stichtenoth:book} or~\cite[Theorem~7.16]{Rosen:number_theory_book}.

 \begin{theorem}[Special case of Hurwitz's Theorem] Let $K$ be an algebraically closed field, and let $R(x)\in K(x)$ be a nonconstant separable rational expression.
 Then

 where $e_R(P)$ is the ramification index of $R(x)$ at $P$.
 Equality holds if and only if either the characteristic of $K$ is zero or it does not divide $e_R(P)$ for any $P \in \Proj^1(K)$. \end{theorem}